spacetimeengineer/steamware/README.md

 **fp** is the total amount of distance subtracted from a basis unit per block for the exterior profile and the interior shaft.
 Without a fit-padding it would be extrememly dificult to bind objects together, especially within a narrow shaft.
 The fit padding is a variable and must be set by the user to suit thier needs.
 A recomended starting point is a ***fp = 0.139 (mm)*** and shift from thier but this particular value is tride and tru and is set as default if not specified by user.
 Defaults to ***fp = 0.139 (mm)***. ***WARNING*** make sure your slicer is set to mm!

 ## **ts** : Track String
 The **ts** variable is the track string.
 Each transition character in the track string represents a transition from a previous block.
 It is for this reason there is alwasys one assumed block at the origin that needs no track character.
 The track string acts as an instruction to build steamware elements and garentee modularity.
 Due to the discrete cubic nature, all blocks of an identical or mathematically related basis unit express modular poroperties.
 The translation instruction characters are *(X, Y, Z, A, B, C)* which map to translations in the *( X , Y , Z , -X , -Y , -Z )* directions of euclidian space in basis unit steps.
 The basis unit can change scale by **1/3** or **3** along the track if the scale modifier instruction characters *'S'(Shrink)* or  *'G' (Grow)* are invoked respectively.
-Next we have style modification characters *(T, U, V, W)* which respectively map to four separate styles : *(fully cropped)* , *(uncropped)*, *(edges cropped / uncropped corners)* and *(cropped corners / uncropped edges)*.
+Next we have style modification characters *(T, U, V, W)* which respectively map to four separate styles : *(fully cropped)* , *(fully uncropped)*, *(edges cropped / uncropped corners)* and *(cropped corners / uncropped edges)*.